Symmetric preferences, asymmetric outcomes: Tipping dynamics in an open-city segregation model: Phase transitions, Finite Size Scaling and Criticality

-One possible interpretation is that these deviations arise from strong corrections to scaling, which may be significant given the accessible range of system sizes.
+One possible interpretation is that these deviations arise from strong corrections to scaling, which may still be significant even over the extended system-size range.
 Another possibility is that the critical behavior is influenced by an additional coupled field, namely the local vacancy density, which plays an explicit dynamical role in the CRN formulation.
 Although the vacancy density is not globally conserved in the present model, it is constrained at the single-site level and is dynamically coupled to the order parameter.
 Such coupling may lead to effective renormalization of scaling behavior, particularly if density fluctuations evolve on time scales comparable to those of the order parameter near criticality \cite{hohenberg1977theory,folk2003critical}.

 In equilibrium statistical mechanics, analogous situations are known to give rise to renormalized critical behavior when thermodynamic constraints or hidden variables couple to the energy-like scaling field \cite{fisher1968renormalization}.
 Whether a similar mechanism is operative in the present non-equilibrium setting remains an open question.
 Establishing such a connection would require demonstrating that density fluctuations act as an effective constraint or slow mode at criticality, for instance through time-scale separation, ensemble comparisons, or controlled modifications of the dynamics that fix or suppress density fluctuations.